alexander-akhmetov/python-telegram/docs/source/tutorial.rst

 How to build a simple echo-bot with ``python-telegram``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Install the library:

 .. code-block:: bash

      python3 -m pip install python-telegram

-Ok, now you have installed the library.
-Let's create a simple echo-bot, which sends "pong" if receives "ping".
+Let's create a simple echo-bot, which sends "pong" when it receives "ping".

-At first, initialize telegram client with your credentials:
+Initialize a new telegram client with your credentials:

 .. code-block:: python